-- int version A version number; the version the value of OPENACC. - acc_device_t device_type The device type corresponding to this event.
-The datatype is acc_device_t, an enumeration type of all the supported accelerator device types, defined in openacc.h. - int device_number The device number.
+• int version - A version number; the value of OPENACC.

+• acc_device_t device_type - The device type corresponding to this event.
+The datatype is acc_device_t, an enumeration type of all the supported accelerator device types, defined in openacc.h.

+• int device_number - The device number.
 Each device is numbered, typically starting at device zero.
-For applications that use more than one device type, the device numbers may be unique across all devices or may be unique only across all devices of the same device type. - int thread_id The host thread ID making the callback.
-Host threads are given unique thread ID numbers typically starting at zero.
-This is not necessarily the same as the OpenMP thread number. - size_t async The value of the async() clause for the directive that triggered this callback.
+For applications that use more than one device type, the device numbers may be unique across all devices or may be unique only across all devices of the same device type.

+'''

+• int thread_id - The host thread ID making the callback.
+Host threads are given unique

+thread ID numbers typically starting at zero.
+This is not necessarily the same as the OpenMP

+thread number.

+'''

-- size_t async_queue If the runtime uses a limited number of asynchronous queues, this field contains the internal asynchronous queue number used for the event. - char src_file A pointer to null-terminated string containing the name of or path to the source file, if known, or a null pointer if not.
-If the library wants to save the source file name, it should allocate memory and copy the string. - char func_name A pointer to a null-terminated string containing the name of the function in which the event occurred, if known, or a null pointer if not.
-If the library wants to save the function name, it should allocate memory and copy the string. - int line_no The line number of the directive or program construct or the starting line number of the OpenACC construct corresponding to the event.
-A negative or zero value means the line number is not known. - int end_line_no For an OpenACC construct, this contains the line number of the end of the construct.
-A negative or zero value means the line number is not known. - int func_line_no The line number of the first line of the function named in func_name.
-A negative or zero value means the line number is not known. - int func_end_line_no The last line number of the function named in func_name.
+2813 2814 • ssize_t async - The value of the async() clause for the directive that triggered this callback.
+2815 2816 • ssize_t async_queue - If the runtime uses a limited number of asynchronous queues, this field contains the internal asynchronous queue number used for the event.
+2817 2818 2819 • const char src_file - A pointer to null-terminated string containing the name of or path to the source file, if known, or a null pointer if not.
+If the library wants to save the source file name, it should allocate memory and copy the string.
+2820 2821 2822 • const char func_name - A pointer to a null-terminated string containing the name of the function in which the event occurred, if known, or a null pointer if not.
+If the library wants to save the function name, it should allocate memory and copy the string.
+2823 2824 2825 • int line_no - The line number of the directive or program construct or the starting line number of the OpenACC construct corresponding to the event.
 A negative or zero value means the line number is not known.
+2826 2827 • int end_line_no - For an OpenACC construct, this contains the line number of the end of the construct.
+A negative or zero value means the line number is not known.
+2828 2829 • int func_line_no - The line number of the first line of the function named in func_name .
+A negative or zero value means the line number is not known.
+2830 2831 • int func_end_line_no - The last line number of the function named in func_name .
+A negative or zero value means the line number is not known.

-5.2.2.
+2832 5.2.2.
 Second Argument: Event-Specific Information

-The second argument is a pointer to the acc_event_info union type.
+2833 The second argument is a pointer to the acc_event_info union type.

-'''

 typedef union acc_event_info{

 acc_event_t event_type;

 acc_data_event_info data_event;

 acc_launch_event_info launch_event;

 acc_other_event_info other_event;

 }acc_event_info;

-'''

 The event_type field selects which union member to use.
-The first three members of each union member are identical.
-The second through fifth members of each union member (valid_bytes, tool_info, parent_construct, and implicit) have the same semantics for all event types:
+The first five members of each union member are identical.
+The second through fifth members of each union member (valid_bytes, parent_construct, implicit, and tool_info) have the same semantics for all event types:

-- int valid_bytes The number of valid bytes in the respective struct.
-(This field is similar used as discussed in Section 5.2.1 First Argument: General Information.) - void tool_info This field is used to pass tool-specific information from a start event to the matching end event.
-For a start event callback, this field will be initialized to a null pointer.
-The value of this field for a end event will be the value returned by the library in this field from the matching start event callback, if there was one, or null otherwise.
-For events that are neither start or end events, this field will be null. - acc_construct t parent_construct This field describes the type of construct that caused the event to be emitted.
+• int valid_bytes - The number of valid bytes in the respective struct.
+(This field is similar used as discussed in Section 5.2.1 First Argument: General Information.)

+• acc_construct_t parent_construct - This field describes the type of construct that caused the event to be emitted.
 The possible values for this field are defined by the acc_construct_t enum, described at the end of this section.